mrbusche/backseatfan.com/_posts/2010-04-12-chan-ho-park-has-diarrhea.md

   </p>

   <p>
-    &#8220;I had a lot of diarrhea, a lot of coughing and I was dehydrated,&#8221;
+    "I had a lot of diarrhea, a lot of coughing and I was dehydrated,"
   </p>

   <p>